loanmarket/career-ladder/Engineering.md

 - I know how to identify potential issues and will take action to head them off before they eventuate, whether they be technical, requirements or people based.
 - I am confident handling situations where we have made mistakes and working towards outcomes that are acceptable to the team and our customers.

+### I am someone who can talk through technical problems and facilitate a great result

+- I can communicate with other leads and architects at a high level but also delve as deep as the problem requires.
+- I can position the pros and cons of different solutions in terms of business costs and benefits rather than technical purity.
+- I understand that technical solutions are not always the best solution to a problem and that we are a solution provider not a technology provider.
+- I ensure the right people are at the table when discussing potential solutions to ensure collective consideration, adoption, and ownership of solutions.

 #### My investment back into Loan Market is a significant part of our success.

+- I am a trusted voice in Loan Market and my opinions and ideas carry some weight.
+- I identify and build support for technical initiatives that address Loan Markets most important needs.
 - I take time to reflect on our identity, our people and our culture, and the way in which we work.
 I think of ways in which we can improve ourselves, engage others to validate those ideas and then invest time in implementing them.
 - I recognise that the value I bring to the company is different to the broader engineering team and that the interactions I have with people is critical to our collective success.